yknivag/Arduino-Dodow-Clone/README.md

 The commercial Dowdow device slows the breathing from 11 breaths per minute to 6 breaths per minute over a period of 8 minutes.

-This clone allows the initial breathing frequency, target breathing frequency and the duration of the slow down to be set with three potentiometers.
+This clone allows the initial breathing frequency, target breathing frequency and the duration of the slow down to be set with three potentiometers. **PLEASE NOTE** The values of these potentiometers are only read once before the sequence begins - the code **will not** re-calculate on-the-fly.
+To change the settings, set the values you require and then reset the board to start the sequence again.

 Breathing is reduced over "DEFAULT_REDUCING_TIME_PC"% of the selected run time and the remaining time is constant at the target rate.